-Contingency funds may be drawn upon to meet unexpected needs and infrequent events.
-Emphasis on the preservation of purchasing power is a key consideration, and therefore growth in the value of Neebing's investments is emphasized.
-The Treasurer noted that there is considerable uncertainty about the amount of spending needed for road work in over the next 5 years.
-If the project involves capping the roads, the spending could be an incremental \$200,000 above current forecasts.
+Contingency monies may be drawn upon to meet unexpected needs and infrequent events.
+Emphasis on the preservation of purchasing power is a key consideration, and therefore growth in the value of investments is emphasized.
+The Treasurer noted that there is considerable uncertainty about the amount of spending needed for road work in the coming years.
 If the MNRI needed to be drawn down for this purpose exceeds what is available within the Cash Outcome, balances from the Contingency Outcome could also be utilized as needed.

-Details of the allocation of the Contingency Outcome are shown in Table 5.
-These funds will be invested according to the asset mix set out in Table 5 and will be rebalanced to ensure a consistent risk profile - rebalancing is explained in more detail in section 9.
-Further detail about the Contingency Outcome allocations can also be found in Appendix B. All income will be reinvested to facilitate continued long-term growth in the assets until they are needed.
-The initial allocation to the Contingency Outcome will be \$360,000.
+Details of the allocation of the Contingency Outcome are shown in Table 4.
+These monies will be invested according to the asset mix set out in Table 4 and will be rebalanced to ensure a consistent risk profile - rebalancing is explained in more detail in section 6.4.
+Further detail about the Contingency Outcome can also be found in Appendix B. All income will be reinvested to facilitate continued long-term growth in the assets until they are needed.